 Interest in Shell's Permian assets seen as a bellwether for shale demand

-NEW YORK/HOUSTON, June 15 (Reuters) - A cadre of oil companies, seeing continued profits in shale, are mulling Royal Dutch Shell's (RDSa.L) holdings in the largest U.S. oil field as the European giant considers an exit from the Permian Basin, according to market experts.
+NEW YORK/HOUSTON (Reuters) - A cadre of oil companies, seeing continued profits in shale, are mulling Royal Dutch Shell’s holdings in the largest U.S. oil field as the European giant considers an exit from the Permian Basin, according to market experts.

 The potential sale of Shell’s Permian holdings, located in Texas, would be a litmus test of whether rivals are willing to bet on shale’s profitability through the energy transition to reduce carbon emissions.